 Seminar Class for graduate students and upper division undergraduates

 The educational goals of this course are to increase awareness of the variety of symbiotic relationships between plants and microbes.
-Another goal of the course is to encourage interaction between graduate students in the Departments of Microbiology, Biology, and the School of Environmental and Forest Sciences who study plant-microbe interactions.
+Another goal of the course is to encourage interaction between students in the Departments of Microbiology, Biology, and the School of Environmental and Forest Sciences who study plant-microbe interactions.

 Grading and Credit

-This course is graded based on a short paper about a specific aspect of plant-microbe interactions (topic chosen by the student and approved by Dr. Doty).
+This course is graded (CR/NC) based on a short paper about a specific aspect of plant-microbe interactions (topic chosen by the student and approved by Dr. Doty).
 In addition, students will be expected to participate in the seminar discussions and attend at least 9 out of 10 of the seminars.

 Weekly Topics: Wednesdays 10:30 - 11:20

 Draft schedule (waiting to hear back from other potential speakers):

 Jan 4: “N fixation in non-legumes:Implications for Agriculture & Bioenergy” - Prof. Doty